fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

 It is allowed to override by default.

 Valid formats for timestamps are defined by the notation of the Python datetime module.
-Additionally, the value `ISO8601` can be used if the timestamp already exists in this format.
+Additionally, the value `ISO8601` and `UNIX` can be used for the `source_formats` field.
+The former can be used if the timestamp already exists in the ISO98601 format, such that only a timezone conversion should be applied.
+And the latter can be used if the timestamp is given in the UNIX Epoch Time.
+This supports the Unix timestamps in seconds and milliseconds.

 Valid timezones are defined in the pytz module: